fieldtrip/website/development/replicate_functionality_of_mne_software.md

 6.  averaging
 7.  noise-covariance estimation

-The following files are useful for doing thes
+The following files are useful for doing these:

- 1\.  event file
+1.  event file
- 2\.  channel names
+2.  channel names
- 3\.  layout file
+3.  layout file
- 4\.  averaging script
+4.  averaging script
- 5\.  script for covariance estimation
+5.  script for covariance estimation

 There are two options for processing the dat
- 1\.  in interactive mode
+ 1.  in interactive mode
- 2\.  in batch mode
+ 2.  in batch mode

 #### Data conversion